 Between 1850 and 1930, there was mass emigration from Sweden amid high unemployment and crop failures, with around 50,000 people a year quitting the Scandinavian country.

-According to Statistics Sweden, some 51,237 people left Sweden last year, including foreign-born residents heading back to their home countries or other destinations.
+According to Statistics Sweden, some 51,237 people left Sweden in 2014, including foreign-born residents heading back to their home countries or other destinations.

 “The proportion of emigrants in relation to the Swedish population as a whole is not as great as in the 1800s.
 But the fact remains that Sweden is today also a country of emigration,” Maria Solevid, political scientist at the University of Gothenburg, told Swedish broadcaster SVT on Thursday.